AlCpwnd/KnowledgeBase/Linux/Extend Drive.md

     The filesystem is already xxxxx (4k) blocks long.
 Nothing to do!
     ```

-    b.
-Run `lsblk` in order to identify the volume on which Physical Volume your drive is located on.
+    2. Run `lsblk` in order to identify the volume on which Physical Volume your drive is located on.
-    c.
-Run `pvresize /pathto/physicalvolume`
+    3. Run `pvresize /pathto/physicalvolume`
-    d.
-Run the command from step 9 again.
+    4. Run the command from step 9 again.

 10. Run `df -h` in order to confirm the partition was extended as expected.